tamaroning/haribote-lang/README.md

 # Haribote-lang
-haribote-lang is simple and fast programming language.
+haribote-lang is simple and fast programming language originally made by Mr.Kawai.
 This repository is for my learning interpreters.

 # Build